-Should I purchase a Windows or Apple computer?
+Should I purchase a Windows or Macintosh computer?

 Can I purchase a computer at a student discount?

 Mount Holyoke offers an educational technology purchasing program in collaboration with the Smith College Computer Store.
 Purchasing options include hardware and software, with educational discounts from Apple, Dell, Microsoft, and Adobe.
 If you have any questions, please contact the store at 413-585-3027, or email Barbara Pliska, the Computer Store Manager.
 In addition, Apple, Dell and Microsoft offer higher education discounts both in store and online.

 Should I purchase the extended warranty?

-Can you afford an expensive out of warranty computer repair during your college career?
+Yes!
+Often computer repairs can be expensive and an extended warranty can be very useful.
 Dell offers a four-year Complete Care extended warranty; Apple offers a three-year AppleCare plan.
 All computers purchased through the MHC/Smith Technology Purchasing Program come with an extended warranty.
 If purchasing elsewhere, we strongly recommend the purchase of an extended warranty.

 What software will I need?

-Specifics may depend on your area of study, but most professors will require papers to be submitted in Microsoft .docx format.
+Specific software may depend on your area of study, but most faculty require papers to be submitted in Microsoft .docx format.
 MHC students have free access to Office 365 for education.
-You can purchase software via the MHC Software Hub.
+You can purchase additional software via the MHC Software Hub.
 Discounted/student software is available from many retailers, the Smith College Computer Store, and directly from vendors such as Apple and Microsoft.

 What are the recommended system specifications?

-- Memory - Random Access Memory (RAM) is a temporary storage area for data currently in use.
+- Memory - RAM (Random Access Memory) is a temporary storage area for data currently in use.
 The amount of RAM installed affects the computer’s speed; the more RAM you have, the faster your computer will run.
-We recommend a minimum of 4 GB of RAM.
+We recommend a minimum of 8 GB of RAM.

 - Hard Drive - Your computer’s hard drive provides storage for your computer’s operating system, software applications, and files.
 Anything of 250 GB or above should be sufficient for most academic needs.
 We recommend an external drive to periodically backup your important files and data.

 - Data Storage - MHC supports Google Drive which is a part of each student's MHC Google Apps for Education account.